 Comprehensive Environmental Impact Assessment (EIA) and Feasibility Studies (FS) for Degmay and Taboshar.

-These studies are the starting point and they will give information and the basis for choosing the most appropriate final remediation works option for Degmay and Taboshar.
+These studies were finished in 2018 and information for choosing the most appropriate final remediation works option for Degmay and Taboshar are collected.

 Taboshar water treatment facility MC4.02/13 (A)